Blue Heelers: episode guide

 PJ refuses to explain how he came to be standing over the dead body of Luke Darcy, forcing the Homicide Squad to arrest him for murder.
 The other Heelers must prove his innocence and find the real killer.

-Guest Starring: Marcus Eyre as Det Sgt Paul Donald, Evonne Fletcher as Kayla Darcy, Jason Gann as Ditch Kenny, Jonathan Brooks as Luke Darcy, Adam Palmer as Sen Det Eddie Turnbull, Andy McPhee as Vic Booker, Lynette Griffiths as Kate Healy, Ryan Barlow as Beau Healy, Eddie Baroo as Burly orderly, Aiden and James Di Pretoro as Baby Tarkyn
+Guest Starring: Marcus Eyre as Det.
+Sgt.
+Paul Donald, Evonne Fletcher as Kayla Darcy, Jason Gann as Ditch Kenny, Jonathan Brooks as Luke Darcy, Adam Palmer as Sen. Det.
+Eddie Turnbull, Andy McPhee as Vic Booker, Lynette Griffiths as Kate Healy, Ryan Barlow as Beau Healy, Eddie Baroo as Burly Orderly, Aiden & James Di Pretoro as Baby Tarkyn

 The Right Thing

-Chris Riley, finds herself in the middle of a heated political battle with local Muslim woman Deniz Gulmez in the lead-up to the next council election.
-But when Deniz becomes the victim of a vicious attack, she points the finger at Chris.
-The community is split over a decision to ban men from the pools to allow Muslim women-only swimming sessions.
+The community is split over a decision to ban men from the local pool to allow Muslim women-only swimming sessions.
+Before long, Chris Riley finds herself in the middle of a heated political battle with local Muslim woman Deniz Gulmez in the lead-up to the next council election.
+But when Deniz becomes the victim of a series of personal attacks, she points the finger at Chris.

-Guest Starring: Jeremy Kewley as Tony Timms, Natasha Pincus as Deniz Gulmez, Peter Stefanou as Mehmel Gulmez, Robert Rabiah as Yusaf Zabir, Pouneh Hatami as Ameena Zabir, Mason Krysko as Tutail Zabir, Damien Fotiou as Vinnie Morelli, Josephine Clark as Elise Roberts
+Guest Starring: Jeremy Kewley as Tony Timms, Natasha Pincus as Deniz Gulmez, Peter Stefanou as Mehmet Gulmez, Robert Rabiah as Yusaf Zabir, Pouneh Hatami as Ameena Zabir, Mason Krysko as Tufail Zabir, Damien Fotiou as Vinnie Morelli, Josephine Clark as Elise Roberts

 Happily Ever After

-Ben faces a dilemma when he and his fiancée Marissa search for two homeless kids—the children of an itinerant drifter who collapsed during a pub brawl.
-Ben has already begun to suspect that he has met his match in selfless self-sacrifice in Marissa, but when he realises she is harbouring the young people from him, he starts to question the basis of their future marriage.
+Ben faces a dilemma when he and his fiancée Marissa search for two homeless kids — the children of an itinerant drifter who collapsed during a brawl outside the Imperial.
+Ben has already begun to suspect that he has met his match in selfless self-sacrifice in Marissa, but when he realises she is harbouring the children from him, he starts to question the basis of their future marriage.

-Guest Starring: Heidi Arena as Marissa Craddock, Brendan O’Connor as Spence, Sue Yardley as Wendy Small, Danielle Sullivan as Jarna Ryder, Dean Saitta as Denny Ryder, Geoffrey Graham as Hart Ryder, Sebastian Gregory as Rohan Shanley, Greg Francis as Tim Shanley, Peter Stefanou as Dr Gulmez
+Guest Starring: Heidi Arena as Marissa Craddock, Brendan O'Connor as Spence, Sue Yardley as Wendy Smail, Danielle Sullivan as Jarna Ryder, Dean Saitta as Derry Ryder, Geoffrey Graham as Hart Ryder, Sebastian Gregory as Rohan Shanley, Greg Francis as Tim Shanley, Peter Stefanou as Dr Gulmez

 Heirs Apparent